groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/_index.en.md

 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Editor for Java operations."
+  description: "Some use cases of typical operations using GroupDocs.Editor for Java"
   items:
     # code sample loop
-    - title: "Edit specific DOCX file content"
+    - title: "Replace text in DOCX"
       content: |
-        The [Document Editing](https://docs.groupdocs.com/editor/java/edit-document/) feature allows you to load, edit, and save DOCX files.
-Here's an example of how to achieve document editing using Java:
-        {{< landing/code title="How to edit DOCX files in Java">}}
+        This example shows loading and editing a content of the input DOCX file programmatically by replacing text content on another.
+After that the modified document content is saved back as a new DOCX document.
+        {{< landing/code title="Edit input DOCX by replacing text and save it back to DOCX">}}
         ```java {style=abap}

-        // Instantiate Editor object by loading the input file
+        // Load input document by path and specify load options if necessary
-        Editor editor = new Editor(inputFilePath);
+        Editor editor = new Editor("input.docx", new WordProcessingLoadOptions());

-        // Open input document for edit — obtain an intermediate document, that can be edited
+        // Open document for edit and obtain the "EditableDocument"
-        EditableDocument beforeEdit = editor.edit();
+        EditableDocument original = editor.edit();

+        // Replace text - this emulates the content editing
+        String modifiedContent = original.getEmbeddedHtml().replace("old text", "new text");

+        // Create new "EditableDocument" instance from edited content
+        EditableDocument edited = EditableDocument.fromMarkup(modifiedContent, null);

+        // Prepare save options with desired output formatX
+        WordProcessingSaveOptions saveOptions = new WordProcessingSaveOptions(WordProcessingFormats.Docx);

-        // Grab document content and associated resources from editable document
+        // Save edited document content to DOCX
-        String content = beforeEdit.getContent();
+        editor.save(edited, "output.docx", saveOptions);

+        // Dispose all resources
+        edited.dispose(); original.dispose(); editor.dispose();
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Edit form fields in a Word document"
+    - title: "Edit content of particular Excel worksheet"
       content: |
-        Easily edit form fields within a Word document using GroupDocs.Editor for Java.
-Here's how to edit form fields in a Word document using Java:
-        {{< landing/code title="How to edit form fields in a Word document using GroupDocs.Editor for Java">}}
+        The Spreadsheet document (like XLS, XLSX, XLSM, ODS and so on) may have one or more worksheets (tabs).
+GroupDocs.Editor allows to edit content of one worksheet at a time.
+After being edited, this worksheet may be saved to the separate Spreadsheet document (where only this specific worksheet will be saved), or the edited worksheet can be inserted back to the original document, where it can either replace the original worksheet or be saved together, along with original one.
+This example shows loading XLSX document, editing its 2nd worksheet and saving it as a new separate document in XLSX and CSV formats.
+        {{< landing/code title="Edit particular worksheet of XLSX and save as XLSX and CSV">}}
         ```java {style=abap}

+        // Load input XLSX by path and specify load options if necessary
-        Editor editorDocx = new Editor(docxInputFilePath);
+        Editor editor = new Editor("input.xlsx", new SpreadsheetLoadOptions());

-        // Check it
-        IDocumentInfo infoDocx = editorDocx.getDocumentInfo(null);
-        if (infoDocx instanceof WordProcessingDocumentInfo) {
-            isWordProcessing = "yes";
-        }
+        // Create and adjust the edit options - set 2nd worksheet to edit
+        SpreadsheetEditOptions editOptions = new SpreadsheetEditOptions();
+        editOptions.setWorksheetIndex(1);

+        // Open this 2nd worksheet for edit and obtain the "EditableDocument"
+        EditableDocument originalWorksheet = editor.edit(editOptions);

+        // Replace text - this emulates the content editing
+        String modifiedContent = originalWorksheet.getEmbeddedHtml().replace("Cell Text", "Edited Cell Text");

+        // Create new "EditableDocument" instance from edited worksheet
+        EditableDocument editedWorksheet = EditableDocument.fromMarkup(modifiedContent, null);

+        // Save edited worksheet to new XLSX document
+        editor.save(editedWorksheet, "output.xlsx", new SpreadsheetSaveOptions(SpreadsheetFormats.Xlsx));

+        // Save edited worksheet to new CSV document with comma (,) delimiter/separator
+        editor.save(editedWorksheet, "output.xlsx", new DelimitedTextSaveOptions(","));

+        // Dispose all resources
+        editedWorksheet.dispose(); originalWorksheet.dispose(); editor.dispose();
         ```
         {{< /landing/code >}}